FGiffard/Assignment4_3/CodeBook.md

-Coursera Getting and Cleaning Data course project

-The data set is located in the tidy_data.txt file of this repository.
+Francis Giffard: Getting and Cleaning Data course project, the data set is located in the tidy_data.txt file of this repository.

-The structure of the data set is described in the Data section, its variables are listed in the Variables section, and the transformations that were carried out to obtain the data set based on the source data are presented in the Transformations section.
+The structure of the data set is described in the following sections:

-Data Section

 The tidy_data.txt data file is a text file, containing space-separated values.